pavanlost56/Task-1-CreditScore-Prediction/README.md

 4. Enter Data and Predict: Input values for each feature, and click "Predict" to receive a prediction of either "Good" or "Bad" creditworthiness.

 ## Data
    The data for training the model is stored in credit_data.csv.
-It includes various financial attributes of applicants that help predict their creditworthiness.
+It includes various financial attributes of applicants that help predict their credit-worthiness.
+    You can download the dataset from the kaggle:
    ```bash
       https://www.kaggle.com/datasets/parisrohan/credit-score-classification
    ```